A topic from the subject of Inorganic Chemistry in Chemistry.

 Procedure:

-1. Prepare a 10 mM solution of cobalt(II) chloride hexahydrate in water.
+1. Prepare a 10 mM solution of cobalt(II) chloride hexahydrate in distilled water.
+Record the exact concentration and volume prepared.

-2. Add 1 mL of concentrated hydrochloric acid to the solution.
+2. Add 1 mL of concentrated hydrochloric acid to the cobalt(II) chloride solution.
+Observe any changes.

-3. Slowly add 10 M sodium hydroxide solution to the solution until the precipitate dissolves.
+3. Slowly add 10 M sodium hydroxide solution dropwise to the solution while stirring continuously until the precipitate initially formed redissolves.
+Note the approximate volume of NaOH added.

-• The addition of sodium hydroxide converts cobalt(II) ions to cobalt(II) hydroxide, which then dissolves in excess hydroxide ions to form the [Co(OH)6]4- complex.
+• The addition of sodium hydroxide converts cobalt(II) ions to cobalt(II) hydroxide, which is insoluble.
+The hydroxide then dissolves in excess hydroxide ions to form the tetrahedral [Co(OH)4]2− complex (though other hydroxo complexes may form as intermediates).
+Note the color changes during this step.

-• The addition of ammonia displaces the hydroxide ligands from the cobalt(II) ion, forming the [Co(NH3)6]3+ complex.
+• The addition of ammonia displaces the hydroxide ligands from the cobalt(II) ion, forming the octahedral [Co(NH3)6]3+ complex.
+This is a ligand substitution reaction.
+Note the color change to blue.

 Significance:

-• This experiment demonstrates the molecular geometry of a coordination complex, which is octahedral for [Co(NH3)6]3+.
+• This experiment demonstrates the synthesis and characterization of a coordination complex with octahedral geometry ([Co(NH3)6]3+).

 Share on: